-The Academy does not prepare food or provide lunches to students, although the Parent Service Organization provides a regular hot-lunch offering with a monthly pre-order.
-Forms are available on the PSO website.
-Students must bring their own lunches to school each day.
-The school may provide access to microwave ovens in the cafeteria for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.
+The Academy does not prepare food or provide lunches to students, although the PSO provides a regular preorder lunch offering.
+Ordering is available online.
+Students may bring their own lunches to school each day.
+The school may provide access to microwave ovens in the Commons for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.